 I'm also a board member on a non-partisan political non-profit that is dedicated to reducing police over-reach and creating accountability for surveillance.

 I love to read, to listen to audiobooks, and to think.
-A month where I don't finish at least two books is a strange one.
+A month where I don't finish at least two books is a strange one and 4 is closer to the norm.
 I constantly recommend books as part of any conversation.

 I'm also good at deciding what's important and what I can let slide.